uvic-virtual/handbook/constitution.md

 Only club members are entitled to vote at General Meetings.
 Special General Meetings may be called at any time by The Executive.
 The Executive shall prepare the agenda for General Meetings.
 General Meetings must be advertised at least seven (7) days prior to the date of the meeting.
-Sufficient advertising consists of an @everyone mention in the #general slack channel.
+Sufficient advertising consists of an @everyone mention in the #general Slack channel.
 ## Bylaw 4: Funds of the Society
 All banking shall be carried out subject to the rules and regulations of the Students’ Society as set out by the Board of Directors.
-The allocated budget grant that Virtual Reality receives each year from Clubs Council shall be deposited in the club’s standard budget account held by the Students’ Society.
-Any funds remaining in the UVic Students’ Society UVic Virtual Reality Club’s budget account after the conclusion of the fiscal year (April 30) shall revert to the Clubs control account.
+The allocated budget grant that Uvic Virtual receives each year from Clubs Council shall be deposited in the club’s standard budget account held by the Students’ Society.
+Any funds remaining in UVic Virtual Reality’s budget account after the conclusion of the fiscal year (April 30) shall revert to the Clubs control account.
 All funds designated as selfgenerated must be deposited in UVic Virtual’s trust account held by the Students’ Society.
 Cheque requisitions must be submitted